 The Estate Planning Process

-The introductory call is designed as a brief chat so someone from the office can explain how the estate planning process and how we use the consultation to move forward.
-During this five- or ten-minute phone call, we will discuss what to expect in a consultation, what sort of information is needed for the consultation, and how to get started.
-Fees are not reviewed until we get a chance to get to know each other in our consultation.
-And we can schedule that consultation while we’re on the phone.
-You can schedule your introductory call here.
+The complimentary Discovery Call is designed as a brief chat so someone from the office can explain how the estate planning process works and how we use the Initial Planning Session to move forward.
+During this ten- or fifteen-minute phone call, we will discuss what to expect in an Initial Planning Session, what sort of information is needed for the Initial Planning Session, and how to get started.
+Fees are not reviewed until we get a chance to get to know each other in our actual initial session.
+And we can schedule that Initial Planning Session while we’re on our Discovery Call.
+You can schedule your Discovery Call here.

-Consultations can be held on the phone, by means of an online meeting, or in person at McCreary Law Office.
-Before the consultation, the office will send you a link to an online form for you to complete before we meet.
-During your consultation, you will meet with the attorney, Jana McCreary.
+Initial Planning Sessions can be held by means of an online meeting or in person at McCreary Law Office.
+Before the session, the office will send you a link to an online form for you to complete before we meet.
+During your Initial Planning Session, you will meet with the attorney, Jana McCreary.
 Through your conversation, Jana will learn as much as she can about you and your family’s needs for estate planning.
 Her goal is to be your trusted advisor, so you’ll have an in-depth conversation with her about you, your loved ones, and your goals, hopes, and concerns.

-The consultation is scheduled for one hour, and Jana will provide advice on what plan would best meet your goals.
-The fee for the consultation is $150.
-If we move straight into a basic estate plan, we will extend the consultation another thirty minutes to discuss your plan in more detail.
+The Initial Planning Session is scheduled for one hour, and Jana will provide advice on what plan would best meet your goals.
+The fee is $150.
+If we move straight into a basic estate plan, we might extend the time another thirty minutes to discuss your plan in more detail.

 Design and Drafting